-A. The Resources and Development Committee of the Navajo Nation Council hereby grants approval of a Right-of-Way and temporary construction easement to Bureau of Reclamation to construct, operate and maintain the "12.1-San Juan Lateral Water Supply Project" located on Navajo Nation Trust Lands in Rock Springs Chapter vicinity, McKinley County, New Mexico.
-The location is more particularly described on the map attached hereto as Exhibit "B.".

-B. The Resources and Development Committee of the Navajo Nation Council hereby approves the right-of-way subject to, but not limited to, the following terms and conditions attached hereto and incorporated herein as Exhibit "D" and "E."
+- A. The Resources and Development Committee of the Navajo Nation Council hereby grants approval of a Right-of-Way and Temporary Construction Easement to Bureau of Reclamation to construct, operate and maintain the "12.1-San Juan Lateral Water Supply Project" located on Navajo Nation Fee Lands in Rock Springs Chapter vicinity, McKinley County, New Mexico.
+The location is more particularly described on the map attached hereto as Exhibit "B." - B. The Resources and Development Committee of the Navajo Nation Council hereby approves the right-of-way and temporary construction easement subject to, but not limited to, the following terms and conditions attached hereto and incorporated herein as Exhibits "D" and "E."